EVerest/EVerest/docs/tutorials/new_modules/index.rst

 Exploring with MQTT Explorer
 ----------------------------
-The open-source tool `MQTT Explorer <https://github.com/thomasnordquist/MQTT-Explorer>`_  can be utilized to observer the module communication in EVerest.
+The open-source tool `MQTT Explorer <https://github.com/thomasnordquist/MQTT-Explorer>`_  can be utilized to observe the module communication in EVerest.

 With your MQTT broker running on localhost:1883, you should be able to connect right away when opening MQTT explorer.